-I was born December 14, 1986 to my mother Sally and father Tarzan at The Coulston Foundation, a now-defunct research lab in Alamogordo, NM.
-I was taken from my mother at birth, and raised by humans in the laboratory nursery.
+I was born December 14, 1986, to my mother Sally and father Tarzan at The Coulston Foundation, a now-defunct research lab in Alamogordo, NM.
+I was taken from my mother at birth and raised by humans in the laboratory nursery.
 When I was just a baby of 18 months old, the laboratory entered me into a study in which my liver was repeatedly biopsied.
 I was used in at least two other lengthy and invasive research protocols before I was finally rescued in 2002 by Save the Chimps.

 Today I am a member of Tapioca’s family, where I live with over 20 other chimpanzees.
-My mother Sally is also a member of Tapioca’s family, but we do not appear to realize we are mother and son.
+My mother, Sally is also a member of Tapioca’s family, but we do not appear to realize we are mother and son.
 My family and I live on a large island with grass, hills, trees, and climbing platforms.
-The day I was released to my island home was the first day that I had ever set foot onto grass, having only ever known a world full of concrete and steel.
+The day I was released to my island home was the first day I had ever set foot onto grass, having only ever known a world full of concrete and steel.
 I am a handsome, outgoing chimpanzee with lots of energy!

 - Playing Chase

 The Final Release of the Great Chimpanzee Migration